nankaigc/dell-optiplex-9020-hackintosh-opencore/README.md

-# OptiHack
-My hackintosh journey with the Dell Optiplex 7020 SFF/MT.

-<sub>Should also work on 9020 SFF and MT models without additional modifications.
-For the 9020 USFF you need to create a usb portmap post-install.
-The 9020 micro needs the same and possibly more modifications, I have no experience with that model.
-The 7020 was only available in SFF and MT form-factor.</sub>
+# Hackintosh on DELL Optiplex 9020/SFF/MT/USFF/Micro

+This is forked from https://github.com/zearp/OptiHack.
+Based on his work I ported it to 9020 SFF/MT/USFF/Micro, and all models worked fine.
+Due to diffrent mother board versions , I stronly sugguested you to create a usb portmap post-install.

+As of now, this repo is almost the same as the upstream repo, except that:

+* Added 4K support for the internal HD4600.

 ![Screenshot](https://github.com/zearp/optihack/blob/master/images/mmk.png)